crownstone/crownstone-labs/00-index.md

 # Embedded programming

-Crownstone Labs has in-depth knowledge on **embedded programming** on a diverse set of microcontrollers, from bare-metal programming, real-time operating systems, encrypted bootloaders, radio stacks, to pattern recognition.
-Our experts can develop the **firmware** for your device, specially when your problems are truly tough or severely resource constrained (regarding flash, ram, etc).
-We have experience with devices that have long lifetimes in the field and emphasize code quality, updateability, reliability, stability, safety, and security.
+Crownstone Labs has in-depth knowledge of **embedded programming** on a diverse set of microcontrollers, from bare-metal programming, real-time operating systems, encrypted bootloaders, radio stacks, to pattern recognition.
+Our experts can develop the **firmware** for your device, specially when your problems are truly tough or severely resource-constrained (regarding flash, ram, etc).
+We have experience with devices that have long lifetimes in the field and emphasize code quality, upgradeability, reliability, stability, safety, and security.

 {% include snippets/two-cols-text-img-end background="blue" img='/images/fw.jpg' img-alt='embedded development' %}

 {% include snippets/full-width-container-end %}

 {% include snippets/contact-section bg-img='contact-home.jpg' text="If you are looking for IoT experts, contact us!
-Especially if your problem at first sight seems difficult, we will be all ears!" %}
+Especially if your problem, at first sight, seems difficult, we will be all ears!" %}